melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 # Always Already Programming

+Everyone who interacts with computers has—in important ways—always already been programming them.
+Why are the ideas of a programmer and a user so divorced from each other?
+The distinction between programmer and user is reinforced and maintained by a tech industry that benefits from a population rendered computationally passive.

 Every time you make a folder or rename a file on your computer, the actions you take through moving your mouse and clicking on buttons, have an equivalent text command.
 When you use a visual interface (called a GUI) text commands are still being fired in the background which eventually compile to binary.
 Using bash in the terminal is a way to get a little closer to the metal and a little further along in uncovering the mechanics of our most common devices.

-Everyone who interacts with computers has, in very real ways already been programming.
-The distinction between programmer and user is maintained by a tech industry that benefits from a population rendered computationally passive.

-Together we can build up and cultivate one another’s agency to shape technology and online spaces that support and care for each other and our communities.
+Together we can build up and cultivate one another’s agency to shape technology and online spaces that support and care for each other.

 ## To create our folder poetry, we will use Bash in the terminal.
 To share our folder poetry, we will use Dat.